Contact Human Resources

 - An affiliate faculty member whose principal employment lies in a non-academic environment may not publish her research findings.
 (In fact, specific dossier requirements have been created for affiliate promotions.

-- A Senior Lecturer might not conduct research, and therefore may not have any sponsored research activities to report.
+- A Associate Teaching Professor might not conduct research, and therefore may not have any sponsored research activities to report.

 Where a specific dossier requirement does not apply to a particular candidate's role, a brief explanation why no material is presented in the corresponding section is generally sufficient.
 Candidates or chairs are encouraged to contact their department's representative on the P&T council for further guidance.